dtcarls/fantasy_football_chat_bot/README.md

 ### Heroku setup

-Heroku is what we will be using to host the chat bot (for free)
+Heroku is what we will be using to host the chat bot.

-**You should not need to enter credit card information for this hosting service for our needs.**
-You **may** run out of free hours without a credit card linked.
-If you decide to link your credit card you will have enough free hours for the month for a single application since this more than doubles your available hours.
-We are not responsible for any charges associated with Heroku.
+**"Starting November 28, 2022, Heroku plans to stop offering free product plans and plans to start shutting down free dynos and data services."** I will be looking into alternative free hosting services.

 Go to https://id.heroku.com/login and sign up or login